 Can I take non-prescription pills on a plane?

-Within the US this is not normally a problem in reasonable quantities, unless there are local laws in place in the state you are traveling to or from which means you cannot.
+Within the US this is not normally a problem in reasonable quantities unless there are local laws in place in the state you are traveling to or from which means you cannot.
+This also applies to taking vitamins on a plane too.

 If traveling internationally then just make sure you take them in their original packaging rather than just loose in your bag.